Child neurology residency

 The education of our residents is our priority.
 This is done through our didactic lessons, bedside teaching, independent learning and exposure to a broad range of patient pathology.
 Our residents work alongside fellowship-trained experts in multiple neurological subspecialties including pediatric epilepsy, pediatric movement disorders, pediatric neuroimmunology, pediatric neuromuscular disorders, stroke, neurodevelopmental disabilities and neurogenetics.
 Our faculty are committed to providing residents with a rich experience of training, education and research opportunities.

-Our didactic schedule includes ample opportunities throughout the week for learning and is partnered with colleagues across Spectrum Health.
-Lectures and conferences include neurology grand rounds, pediatric grand rounds, pediatric neuroradiology conference, EEG case conference, neurology case conference, neurogenetics conference, resident journal club, graduate medical education core curriculum lectures, neuropathology lectures, and chief rounds.
+Our didactic schedule includes ample opportunities throughout the week for learning and is partnered with colleagues across Corewell Health.
+Lectures and conferences include neurology grand rounds, pediatric grand rounds, pediatric neuroradiology conference, EEG case conference, neurology case conference, neurogenetics conference, journal club, graduate medical education core curriculum lectures, and neuropathology lectures.

 As a child neurology resident, you will have the opportunity to be involved with teaching medical students and residents from multiple regional medical schools and residencies.
 This provides rich interactions and leadership opportunities.